grabnerandi/keptn-qualitygate-examples/simpleservice/README.md

 When we installed the Dynatrace SLI Data Source it came with a pre-configured set of 5 SLIs as [described here](https://github.com/keptn-contrib/dynatrace-sli-service/tree/release-0.1.0).
 We can define custom SLIs for each project so that you can base your SLOs on more than the 5 default SLIs that the default installation comes with

-**As of keptn 0.6 beta** the SLIs (Definition of Metrics & Queries) are stored as Config Map Entries.
+**As of keptn 0.6.0 beta2** the SLIs (Definition of Metrics & Queries) are stored as Config Map Entries.
 This will change for the final release as they will also be stored in the Git repo which makes it easier to change SLIs.
 Check out the sample_dynatrace_sli.yaml and the 5 SLIs I specified.
 You will notice the new Dynatrace Metrics API Query Langauge!

 ```
-kubectl apply -f sample_dynatrace_sli.yaml
+kubectl apply -f simple_dynatrace_sli.yaml
 ```

 ## 3.7 Run a new deployment